 This course consists of an in-depth analysis of a specific topic in communications and public policy.
 The course will be organized around the special interests of full time and visiting faculty.
 Topics could include: policy analysis, public management, organizational social media management, organizational communications, and social media and website design including search engine optimization, Google Analytics and basic back end social media training.

 COPP-4006.
-Case Studies in Public Policy
+Senior Seminar: Case Studies in Communications and Public Policy

 Students will complete two supervised professional unpaid internships in a professional communications agency, non-profit organization, or government office and will complete a detailed exit report.
 Where possible, students will have the opportunity to pursue internships that require them to work in French or in a bilingual office.
 Prerequisites: COPP 3013, COPP 3023, COPP 3033.